DavidBDuhBest/clay/guidelines/README.markdown

 	1. Pick 1 person to come up with a secret word.
 Ask that person to share it with only 2 other people who can only share it with 2 other people.
 Notice that the secret word quickly spreads to 24 people.

 	1. This is a mental exercise if you are not in a cohort.
 But if you are in a cohort, get up and do the above exercise.
-Whoever orchestrates this is demonstrating they are a natural leader (and a fast reader with good reading comprehension).

 1. Break guidelines when they do not achieve their purpose.